Sley530/Sley530/README.md

 ## 😉 About Me
 - 🔭 I’m currently studying at [University of the People](https://uopeople.edu/)

-- 🌱 I’m currently learning **JavaScript, HTML5, CSS, Java**
+- 🌱 I’m currently pursuing the [IBM Full Stack Software Developer Professional Certificate](https://www.coursera.org/professional-certificates/ibm-full-stack-cloud-developer)

 - 👯 I’m looking to collaborate on **some interesting projects**

 - 👨‍💻 All of my projects are available at [https://github.com/Sley530](https://github.com/Sley530)

-- 📝 I am currently in a bootcamp at app Academy Open [https://www.appacademy.io/](https://www.appacademy.io/)
+- 📝 I am currently in a Software Engineering bootcamp at App Academy Open [https://www.appacademy.io/](https://www.appacademy.io/)

-- 💬 Ask me about **Python, MySQL**
+- 💬 Ask me about **AI, Cybersecurity and Full Stack Developement**

 - 📫 How to reach me **jpwesley530@gmail.com / paul-wesleyjeanty@my.uopeople.edu**